 That makes the question of women’s pay equity in sports all the more interesting.
 Female athletes clearly work just as hard as their male counterparts, but one of the biggest reasons male athletes often net millions in salary while similarly talented women earn a fraction of that comes down to league revenues.
 As long as the NBA keeps generating more money than the WNBA — from ticket sales, merchandise and television rights — player salaries in that league will always be higher.

-But even within that context, there are signs that female athletes are still underpaid — most notably in soccer where members of the U.S. women’s national team earn less than their male counterparts in spite of the team’s higher event revenues and consistent success at the international level.
-So, what would gender pay equity in sports really look like after considering the differences in how much money each sport earns?
+But there is still a wide gap in many areas.
+What would gender pay equity in sports really look like after considering the differences in how much money each sport earns?
 Here’s a closer look at some of the factors that are a part of this contentious issue.

 Collective Bargaining Agreements Guarantee Fair Share of Profits for Players